Conformity and model purchase agreements

 Please feel free to contact me for more information on this topic.

-This is the first part of two blog posts on model purchase agreements.
+This is part 1 of two blog posts on model purchase agreements.